 Note: Please also read the restrictions concerning Live Update.

 This means that Live Update was not correctly configured.
+Please refer to our installation guide in order to configure Live Update:

 Within the document, go to File => Print and select the Amyuni PDF Converter from the list of printers, then click OK.
 You will need to give the resulting PDF file a name.
 The Amyuni PDF Converter is set up as a regular printer and can convert data from any software with printing ability.